MagnusVortex/RandomMounts/README.md

 spotting a bug in my code, what I am most intersted in is comments on my use and implentation of Lua.
-Comments like, "Don't use func1(), func2() is better," is far less helpful than, "func1() accesses global variables and is less efficeint than func2()."
+Comments like, "Don't use func1(), func2() is better," is far less helpful than, "func1() accesses global variables and is less efficient than func2()."
 Also, "I refer you to the 'Lua Refence Manual'" is not helpful; "I refer you to Chapter 2.3 of the manual" is.
 Thank you in advance for any help you provide.